cds-snc/docs/development/rfcs/0009-code-review.md

 #### Documentation
  - Does this change require an update to the README or configuration files?
+   - Are there internal documents which need to be updated?
  - Is the reason for the change outlined in the commit message?

 ## Drawbacks
-Making the code review process too restrictive makes it more of a core then it should be.
+Making the code review process too restrictive makes it more of a chore then it should be.
 We want the process to be fairly light, but still maintain value.

 ## Alternatives
-Without the guide rails the process can continue as is with different styles of code review being provided by different folks.
-This, while functional, can be difficult if you need different reviewers for things or force people to go to their favourite reviewer.
+Without guide rails the process could continue as is.
+Different styles of code review being provided by different folks.
+While functional, this style can be difficult.
+If you need multiple reviewers it's easy to get conflicting advice.
+This can also cause reviewees to use their favourite reviewers, pushing the review load onto a limited number of people.

 ## Further references